Gymnorhinus cyanocephalus cyanocephalus

 Phillips (1986) indicated that birds reaching northern and northwestern Nebraska after breeding were of the eastern Rocky Mountain subspecies cyanocephalus, which breeds in the South Dakota Black Hills and the Rocky Mountains to the west of Nebraska.

-Resident: Important in understanding movements of this species is its propensity to form permanent flocks that consist primarily of related individuals (Balda 2002).
+Resident: Important in understanding movements of this species is its propensity to form permanent flocks that consist primarily of related individuals (Balda and Bateman 1972; Johnson and Balda 2020).
 According to Balda, fledglings tend to stay with the natal flock for their lifetimes.
 During the breeding season, breeders separate from the main flock and form a nesting colony nearby.
-After young are fledged the breeding group re-joins the main group, which then becomes nomadic until the next breeding season, when it returns to the breeding site used in previous years (Balda 2002).
+After young are fledged the breeding group re-joins the main group, which then becomes nomadic until the next breeding season, when it returns to the breeding site used in previous years (Johnson and Balda 2020).

 The only recent breeding season reports are from the Pine Ridge and the Bighorn Escarpment in Morrill Co; breeding has not been detected since 1989 in the Wildcat Hills.

 Rosche (1994) noted that the species “reaches eastern limits” in the Bighorn Escarpment, presumably the area near Redington mentioned by Mollhoff (1999).
 This site has a consistent history of breeding season sightings.
 About 10 birds were there Apr and May 1987 (Williams 1987) and flocks of 5-75 birds, including fledged young, were seen with young of the year 16 May 1998 (Mollhoff 1999).
 Mollhoff (1999) also found two nests that he believed were unlikely to be of Pinyon Jay, noting that that particular flock’s nesting site was still unknown.
-Nine empty nests located seven miles southwest of Redington 14 Apr 2001 were thought to be the remains of a nesting colony there 1999 or 2000.
+Nine empty nests located seven miles southwest of Redington, Morrill Co 14 Apr 2001 were thought to be the remains of a nesting colony there in 1999 or 2000, but the active 2001 colony with 10 nests under construction was found in the same general area 29 Apr (Mollhoff 2004); this same site was occupied by four nests with 4-5 eggs each 17 Apr 2006 (Mollhoff 2006).
 A feeder regularly used by this species in the Bighorn Escarpment in Morrill Co hosted some 20 birds during the summer of 2014, perhaps representatives of the local breeding flock.
-Two were at Potter, Cheyenne Co, some 20 miles to the south, 9 Jun 2017.

 Reports are fewer in summer than at other seasons (Rosche 1982).
 Around 1900 it was thought to have bred on the Pine Ridge east into Sheridan Co almost to the South Dakota border (Bates 1900, Bruner et al 1904), but the only nesting season report from Sheridan Co since then is a listing as “Permanent Resident” in 1992 without details.